wp-plugins/randomize/readme.txt

 = Notice! =

 I am not the author of this plugin.
-But the original author has discontinued the development, so that I decided to continue the free distribution under the new name “Randomize” (“Random Text” so far).
+But the original author has discontinued the development, so that I decided to continue the free distribution under the new name “Randomize”.
+It's based on "Random Text" by pantsonhead.

-Because I don’t have the know-how to continue the development for this plugin I may need your help!
+To continue the development of this plugin I may need your help!
 So if you have skills, take a look on the To-Do list and write a mail to me.

 = To-Do list =
 * Make it multi language to auto-detect the right language.
 (Deposit language strings in MO&PO files.
 The strings are fixed in the php files so far.)